Representing Matroids over the Reals is $\exists \mathbb R$-complete: Proof Overview and Background

 We circumvent this general position issue with two fixes.
-The first fix is to reduce from a version of \ETR, where we can assume that all variable values are distinct.
+The first fix is to reduce from a version of \ETR where we can assume that all variable values are distinct.
 We call this variant \Distinct, see \Cref{sec:Distinct}.
 The second fix is to observe that when we build the von Staudt construction, we can ensure that all helper points have enough \textit{freedom} to avoid any coincidences or collinearities with previously defined points, see \Cref{sec:Arithmetic}.
-With these two fixes, the above proof sketch works as is explained in \Cref{thm:Self-Contained}.
+With these two fixes, the above proof sketch works as is explained in the full proof of \Cref{thm:Self-Contained}.

 The proof idea of \Cref{thm:ordertypes} goes as follows.
 Using arithmetic operations, we can give a variable the value $y = x^2\geq 0$.
-Geometrically, this implies that the point representing $y$ is on the same side of the common line $\ell$ as the point representing $1$.
+Geometrically, this implies that the point representing $y$ is on the same side as the point representing $1$ within the common line $\ell$ (with respect to the point respresenting $0$).
 In other words, we can enforce two points to lie on the same side of a line with respect to a given point.
 We lift this to half-spaces in the plane and higher dimensions.
 In this way, we can enforce consistent orientations of the matroid with the given order type.

-\paragraph{Results on \Distinct.} We define the problem \Distinct as a variant of \ETR as follows (cf. infra for a proper definition of ETR).
+\paragraph{Results on \Distinct.} We define the problem \Distinct as a variant of \ETR as follows (see later for a proper definition of ETR).
 We are given variables $X = \{x_1,\ldots,x_n\}$ and constraints of the form

 for $x,y,z\in X.$ Furthermore, we are promised that there is either no solution at all or there is a solution $(x_1,\ldots,x_n)\in \R^n$ such that $x_i\neq x_j$ for all $i\neq j$.
 We show the following theorem in \Cref{sec:Distinct}, which might be of independent interest. \begin{theorem} \Distinct is \ER-complete. \end{theorem}